Reverend and the Makers: 2015–2022: Mirrors and The Death of a King

-2023–present: Heatwave in the Cold North
+2023–present: Heatwave in the Cold North and Is This How Happiness Feels?

 The band released their seventh album, Heatwave in the Cold North, on 28 April 2023, which was preceded by a single of the same name.
 The album debuted and peaked at number 6 on the UK Albums Chart, and spent two weeks on the UK Albums Sales Chart.
 A tour had been announced for November 2024, but was cancelled in the September, due to the death of Jon McClure's father.

 On 15 November 2024, the band released the single "Late Night Phone Call"; the song was released as a Christmas charity single, with proceeds going to benefit the charity Samaritans.

 In April 2025, the band performed a one-night-only concert in Melbourne, Australia.
 On 17 July 2025, the band released the single "Haircut", which features English actress Vicky McClure on co-lead vocals.
 An official music video, directed by Nick Suchak, was released a day later.
 The single peaked at number 17 on the UK Singles Downloads Chart.
+On 18 July 2025, they announced their eighth studio album, Is This How Happiness Feels? would be released on 24 April 2026.
+On 26 September 2025, they released the single "UFO", followed by "Twenty-Seven Past Midnight" on 30 January 2026.